 Other types of coffee we’ve reviewed:

 To sum it up, our favorite French roast coffee brand was Volcanica’s high-altitude French Roast, offering smoky, complex flavors at a reasonable price.
 Our second choice is the bold, smooth Lion Coffee French Roast.
-Are you shopping for a Keurig-compatible French roast?
+Are you shopping for the best French roast coffee that’s Keurig compatible?
 You may be interested in the French Roast Solimo Dark Roast Coffee Pods, which are compatible with both Keurig sizes and offer dark, smooth flavor.
 Do you prefer your coffee pre-ground?
 The French Roast Dark Roast from Peet’s Coffee, sold in a range of grind sizes, is a smoky and aromatic option.

 Table of Contents